-Discovering your personal mission in life is not necessarily a straightforward journey (as I wrote last week) but it is certainly a worthwhile one.
+Discovering your personal mission in life is not necessarily a straightforward journey but it is certainly a worthwhile one.

-Having a clear sense of what your mission is, and being able to communicate that sense of purpose to others is an essential part of exceptional leadership – and – the basis for gaining others’ commitment to follow you.
+Having a clear sense of what your mission is and being able to communicate that sense of purpose to others is an essential part of exceptional leadership – and – the basis for gaining others’ commitment follow you.

 A great place to start?
 Use your talents and passions as the basis for uncovering or just deepening your understanding of your personal mission – and they’ll provide wonderful insights into your leadership style to boot.
-And while it’s not a “once and one” type of exercise, there are some great resources out there that can help you get clear (or clearer) on yours.
+And while it’s not a “once and one” type of exercise, there are some great resources out there that can help you get clear.

 Here’s four of them: